angristan/awesome-stars/README.md

 - [tkashkin/GameHub](https://github.com/tkashkin/GameHub) - All your games in one place
 - [teejee2008/ukuu](https://github.com/teejee2008/ukuu) - A paid version of Ukuu is now available with more features. https://teejeetech.in/2019/01/20/ukuu-v19-01/                 Kernel Update Utility for Ubuntu-based distributions.
 Provides desktop notifications when new mainline kernel is available.
 Lists kernels from http://kernel.ubuntu.com/~kernel-ppa/mainline/ with options to install and remove.
 - [bleakgrey/tootle](https://github.com/bleakgrey/tootle) - GTK-based Mastodon client for Linux
-- [elementary/appcenter](https://github.com/elementary/appcenter) - Pay-what-you-want app store for elementary OS
+- [elementary/appcenter](https://github.com/elementary/appcenter) - Pay-what-you-can app store for elementary OS
 - [manjaro/pamac](https://github.com/manjaro/pamac) - This repo has been archived.
 Our code is now hosted at
 - [cheesecakeufo/komorebi](https://github.com/cheesecakeufo/komorebi) - A beautiful and customizable wallpapers manager for Linux
 - [b4j4/indicator-kdeconnect](https://github.com/b4j4/indicator-kdeconnect) - AppIndicator for KDE Connect